 SOC 1 reports in the US market often include a more granular list of CUECs because the user auditor population is larger and more diverse.
 For a European user auditor receiving a SOC 1, the CUEC section is usually the most practically useful part of the report for planning the audit approach.

-SOC 1 reports from US service organisations more frequently use the carve-out method, particularly for cloud hosting providers (AWS, Azure, Google Cloud).
-This means the SOC 1 report excludes the cloud provider's controls, and the user auditor must separately evaluate whether those controls are relevant and whether a separate report on the subservice organisation is needed.
+The practical difference is that SOC 1 reports from US service organisations more frequently use the carve-out method, particularly for cloud hosting providers (AWS, Azure, Google Cloud).
+This means the SOC 1 report excludes the cloud provider’s controls, and the user auditor must separately evaluate whether those controls are relevant and whether a separate report on the subservice organisation is needed.
+European ISAE 3402 reports use the carve-out method at similar rates, but the conversation about subservice organisations is often less familiar to smaller European audit firms that encounter SOC 1 reports for the first time.

+Service auditor’s opinion wording.
 The opinion paragraph differs between the two standards.
 Under ISAE 3402.49, the service auditor opines that the description fairly presents the system, the controls were suitably designed, and (for Type 2) the controls operated effectively throughout the period.
 Under SOC 1 (AT-C 320.35), the opinion language is similar but uses AICPA-specific terminology.
 A European user auditor reading a SOC 1 opinion needs to map the AICPA terminology to the ISAE 3402 equivalents to determine whether the opinion scope covers the same ground.
+In nearly all cases, it does.
+But the user auditor should not assume equivalence without reading the opinion paragraph in full.

 When can one report satisfy both requirements?